White House Military Office: Structure

-The WHMO is headed by a Director who oversees the policies involving Department of Defense assets.
-They ensures that White House requirements are clearly communicated to the WHMO Directorates and meet the highest standards of presidential quality.
-The WHMO's operational units are the most visible element of the WHMO's support to the President.
+The WHMO is headed by a director who oversees the policies involving Department of Defense assets.
+They ensure that White House requirements are clearly communicated to the WHMO Directorates and meet the highest standards of presidential quality.
+The WHMO's operational units are the most visible element of the WHMO's support to the president.
 The WHMO units include the: White House Communications Agency, Presidential Airlift Group, White House Medical Unit, Camp David, Marine Helicopter Squadron One, Presidential Food Service, White House Transportation Agency, White House Social Aides, and the Military Aides to the President.

-The Social Aides, of whom there are 40-45 at a time, are uniformed officers of the rank of 1st lieutenant / lieutenant, junior grade and up to major / lieutenant commander, and have a purely social role, taking care of visitors to events held at the White House.
+The social aides, of whom there are 40-45 at a time, are uniformed officers of the rank of 1st lieutenant / lieutenant, junior grade and up to major / lieutenant commander, and have a purely social role, taking care of visitors to events held at the White House.
 They are volunteers, serving perhaps two to four afternoons a month.

-The (permanent) Military Aides are majors / lieutenant commanders and lieutenant colonels / commanders, one from each of the five armed forces, and have the task of carrying the President's emergency satchel, the so-called nuclear football.
+The (permanent) military aides are majors / lieutenant commanders and lieutenant colonels / commanders, one from each of the five armed forces, and have the task of carrying the President's emergency satchel, the so-called nuclear football.

 The White House Military Office also includes staff dedicated to Operations, Information and Technology Management, Financial Management and Comptroller, WHMO Counsel, and Security.
-Together the WHMO's entities provide essential service to the President as well as help assure the continuity of the presidency.
+Together the WHMO's entities provide essential service to the president as well as help assure the continuity of the presidency.

 Most uniformed personnel assigned to the WHMO are eligible to wear the Presidential Service Badge after "a period of at least one year."